BlueAnt logo

 Open X does not sit inside the ear canal, which many users find more comfortable for long or all-day wear, especially during movement.

 Pump Air Lite 3 relies on ear tips for fit and passive isolation, which suits everyday listening and commuting.
-Comfort preferences vary depending on ear shape, activity level, and listening duration.
+Comfort preferences vary depending on ear shape and activity level.

 Which one should you choose?